UpCloudLtd/upcloud-cli/examples/possible_exit_codes.md

 # Possible exit codes

-As mentioned in the [../README.md](../README.md#exit-codes), upctl sets exit code based on number of failed tasks up to exit code 99.
+`upctl` sets exit code based on number of failed tasks up to exit code 99.
 This example demonstrates executions with few different exit codes.

 To keep track of resources created during this example, we will use common prefix in all resource names.